jacktripperz/hydrator/README.md

 ```

 Defaults for the cycle is only to `hydrate`.

+## Optimal hydration
+A calculation for the most optimal hydration amount is added.
+If your minimum cycle amount is lower than the optimal amount, the script will prioritize the optimal amount.
+This features is on by default but can be switched off by setting the `useOptimalHydrateAmount` property to `False`.
+The `useOptimalHydrateAmount` property is found in one of in line 12 of the `hydrate.py` file.

 # Donations
 If this autohydrater helps you, consider supporting me by sending me an airdrop: